Our goal is to help you get your pet(s) fixed. To succeed, please:

 Step 3 – Participating Vets

-Be sure to check our Vet List at the bottom of the page for participating vets in your area.
-Note that most vets participate in the Spay-Neuter Assistance Program (SNAP.)
+- Be sure to check our Vet List for participating vets in your area.
+Note that most vets participate in the Spay-Neuter Assistance Program (SNAP).
 Please review the list carefully to determine program participation.

 Step 4 – Request a SNAP Certificate

-To request a SNAP certificate you will need to fill out a form and pay a $25 fee.
+To request a SNAP certificate you will need to fill out a form and pay a $50 fee.
 Please click the button to be redirected to the SNAP Form Page.
+If, for any reason, your request is denied you will be issued a full refund.

 Please note: If you do not receive a “submit” option with the application, SNAP certificates are sold out for the week.